Taraka, Papua New Guinea: Community Donations

 In 2009 the Digicel foundation donated a Community Learning Centre for the West Taraka Dunda elementary school.
 One year earlier the school, which was built by the community, was destroyed by fire.
 There are over 200 children at the school which was established by the Dunda family in 1999.

 In 2013 the Rotary Club of Lae Huon Gulf deliver much needed school desks and chairs to Gantom School at East Taraka.
-The school has 1,020 pupils and included was 100 school desks, 250 chairs, 2 teacher’s desks, many library books and a generous quantity of sporting equipment.
+The school has 1,020 pupils and included was 100 school desks, 250 chairs, 2 teacher's desks, many library books and a generous quantity of sporting equipment.

 Industry

 East Taraka is home to many large and medium businesses.
-Between 1950-1960 peanut production was at an all-time high for the Markham Valley with K600,000 worth of exports to Australia.
+Between 1950 and 1960 peanut production was at an all-time high for the Markham Valley with K600,000 worth of exports to Australia.
 In response, Sanitarium established a peanut butter factory in Taraka.
 By 1974 there were zero exports.